-Furthermore, of the 38 million people who are currently living with HIV worldwide, about 7.1 million are unaware of their status and over 15 million are not considered virally suppressed, creating the environment that allows this epidemic to continue to spread.1
+Furthermore, of the nearly 40 million people who are currently living with HIV worldwide as of 2023, about 5.4 million are unaware of their status and over 11 million are not considered virally suppressed, creating the environment that allows this epidemic to continue to spread.1

 We must now answer a difficult question.
 As asked by Dr. Anthony Fauci, Director of the National Institutes of Allergy and Infectious Diseases, “So why does this global pandemic continue to rage?
 It is not that we lack the medical advances and interventions to end the pandemic.
 It is that our proven tools have not been implemented adequately or uniformly.”